 Are cheap oil changes worth it?

-Extremely cheap oil changes (under $20) often use the lowest quality oil and filters, and the technicians may rush through the job without properly inspecting your vehicle.
-A moderate-priced oil change from a reputable shop is a better value — you get quality products and a technician who actually looks at your car.
+Extremely cheap oil changes often use the lowest quality oil and filters, and the technicians may rush through the job without properly inspecting your vehicle.
+A fairly priced oil change from a reputable shop is a better value — you get quality products and a technician who actually looks at your car.

 How do I know when I need an oil change?